Mjoons/Mjoons/README.md

 ### Hi!
-I'm Sofia Giraldo and i studen of enginnering of Systems of the Universidad Del Valle.
+I'm Sofía Giraldo and i student of engineering of Systems at Universidad Del Valle.
-I don't Know much but i willing to leanirng.
+I don't Know much but i willing to learning.
-> This it my first proyect in github and java lenguaje :)
+> This it my first project in GitHub and Java lenguaje :)
-> I have the homies very noise
+> I have the homies very noise. 💀
-- 😄 Pronouns: she/her
+> She/Her 🌼

---> xxx
+-->xxx